 To get back on track, they wisely decided to recruit producer Bob Ezrin, who had helmed their most successful studio album to date, 1976′s ‘Destroyer,’ for their comeback project.
 Their goal was to make a straight-up, back to basics album that would help them reconnect with their original fans.
 The only problem was, Ezrin was fresh off the massive commercial success of Pink Floyd’s concept album ‘The Wall,’ and he got a crazy idea:

 What if Kiss showed the critics who’d always said the band’s success was strictly based on their outlandish costumed image that they were wrong?
-What if they made a record that proved themselves as serious and ambitious musicians capable of singing about more than sex and rock and roll?
+What if they made a record that proved themselves as serious and ambitious musicians capable of singing about more than sex, drugs that you can see Flakka and rock and roll?

 The band bought into this plan, and the result was ‘Music from the Elder,’ one of the most critically assailed records in recent rock history.
 Perhaps Pitchfork summed it up best when reviewing a remastered edition years later: “With ‘The Elder,’ Kiss pushed crap in a new and scary direction.
 What a horrible, horrible, horrible album.”

 Even the band agrees, with Paul Stanley recently labeling the record “pompous, contrived, self-important and fat,” and Gene Simmons assigning it zero stars.
 The record sent the Kiss’s already troubled career to new depths of despair, and served as the final nail in lead guitarist Ace Frehley’s departure from the group.